-Copying the emulator applications onto hard disc
+Copying the Emulator onto a hard disc

-Copy the emulator files to a suitable directory on your hard disc.
-We recommend that you use the directory \$.PC.
+Copy the emulator files to a new directory on your hard disc as follows:

-- 1 Put the emulator floppy disc in the disc drive and click on the floppy disc icon to display the contents. - 2 Make a new subdirectory on your hard disc (use the New directory option on the Filer menu) and copy into it the applications MultiFS and PCEm (or PCEmS) from the emulator disc you have chosen.
+- Put the emulator floppy disc (Disc 1 or Disc 2, depending on which version of the emulator you wish to use) in the disc drive and click on the floppy disc icon to display the contents. - 2 Make a new directory in the root directory of your hard disc (use the New directory option on the Filer menu).
+It is recommended that you name this directory PC.
+Copy into it the applications MultiFS and PCEm (or PCEmS) from the emulator disc you have chosen.